nasa/Common-Metadata-Repository/bootstrap-app/README.md

 ### Start Resharding
 Starts the resharding process to create a new index with the given number of shards and copies the data from the old index to the new index.
-Both indexes will be used for ingest/search until the resharding is finalized.
+Both indexes will be used for ingest until the resharding is finalized.

 ```